UCL-ELEC0136/hackathon/README.md

 #### Submitting task 2
 We will consider the task to be completed under the following conditions:
-- In your mongodb there is a database named `hackathon` and a collection named `answer`
+- In your MongoDB there is a database named `hackathon` and a collection named `answer`
 - The collection contains the following document:
 ```json
 {